MoldyMacaroniX/gd-website/src/posts/best-level-in-gd.md

 ---
 title: "What is the best level in Geometry Dash?"
-desc: "Today we will figure uot one of the most asked questions in Geometry Dash."
+desc: "Today we will figure out one of the most asked questions in Geometry Dash."
 image: https://i.imgur.com/5FaXj5a.jpg
 date: 2022-03-03
 tags: